yjp20/prism/README.md

 #### Server Validation

 OpenAPI lets API spec authors make only certain servers available, and they also allow certain operations to be restricted to certain servers.
 Make sure the server URL you plan to use is a valid server this the particular operation you are attempting. by providing a `__server` query param.

-Take this minimalistic spec (oas3) example:
+Take this minimalist spec (OpenAPI v3) example:

 ```yaml
 openapi: 3.0.2